|1. MANAGEMENT AND CONTROL |

 l) The Council or Sub-Committee shall review all abandoned matches and in cases where it is to the advantage of the Competition and does no injustice to either Club, shall be empowered to order the score at the time of abandonment to be recorded as the result.
 In all cases where the Council or Sub-Committee is satisfied that a match has been abandoned owing to the conduct of one team or its member(s) they shall be empowered to award the game to its opponents and/or take what other action they deem necessary.
 In cases where a match is abandoned owing to the conduct of both teams and their member(s), the Council or Sub-Committee shall take such action as they consider appropriate.

-In all Aldershot FA Senior Invitation Challenge Cup (Sunday) and Eric Holbrook Junior Invitation Challenge Cup matches where a gate is normally taken, the Club responsible for staging the Tie shall be responsible for all expenses (see Cup Rule 12(d) for Officials’ fees).
-In all matches including the Semi-Final where no gate is taken, both Home and Away Clubs will equally share the pitch fees and the Officials fees.
+m) In all Aldershot Divisional FA Invitation Challenge Cup matches where a gate is normally taken, the Club responsible for staging the Tie shall be responsible for all expenses (see Cup Rule 12(d) for Officials’ fees).
+In all matches including the Semi-Final where no gate is taken, both Home and Away Clubs will equally share the pitch fees and the Officials fees subject to the limits below.
 The Home Club shall be responsible for paying all fees and reclaim the share from the Away Club.

 The Council or Sub-Committee shall make every effort to play the Final Tie on a neutral and enclosed ground.
 For the Aldershot FA Senior Invitation Challenge Cup (Saturday) Final, after all expenses including the charges for Referee, Assistant Referees, Police, Stewards, Pitch Hire, Gatekeepers, reasonable cost of approved Refreshments, Advertising and Printing have been paid, the remainder, if a profit, is to be divided equally between the two Finalists and this Association.